reubenmiller/go-c8y-cli/docs/_docs/1-bash-installation.md

 c8y devices list --select id --output csvheader
 ```

-If you are more familar with the popular `jq` tool, then you can use it to extract information that you need.
+If you are more familiar with the popular `jq` tool, then you can use it to extract information that you need.

 ```sh
 c8y devices list | jq -r ".id"